HenryOfCarim/albam_reloaded/README.md

 Turn it on after installing

 # Contacts
-If you are willing to help in development or get quick help you can visit our  [discord server](https://discord.gg/cQmrSaaW)
+If you are willing to help in development or get quick help you can visit our discord server https://discord.gg/69sphky9UX

 # Thanks

 AsteriskAmpersand for helping in understanding visibility generation algorithms

+Codeman02Fr for reversing SBC structure

 [installing.webm](https://user-images.githubusercontent.com/18252816/185800911-1225b8c8-c03c-4747-8e1d-035425172094.webm)